 Approximately two weeks before your surgery date our physician assistant, Kristen Davis, will contact you by phone or on the web to review your instructions and go over your health history.

 After your single stage breast reconstruction surgery, you will stay in the hospital until you are comfortable moving around without assistance.
 This usually means a two-night stay in the hospital.
-Dr. Cassileth will see you post-operatively at our office in Beverly Hills.
+One of our doctors will see you post-operatively at our office in Beverly Hills.
 Most patients are able to return home 14 days later.
 We advise that you make your primary care physician aware of your surgery and that you follow up with him/her once you return home.
 Your health and safety are our main concern.

 Before your surgery be sure to download and study the guide Breast Reconstruction Planner - Tips to Manage a Speedy Recovery from the American Society of Plastic Surgeons.
 This planner is full of helpful and important steps to fully prepare for your breast reconstruction and have a smooth, comfortable and safe recovery.

 Our closest airport is LAX.
 It is approximately 20-40 minutes from our office depending upon traffic.
 For a map to our office from LAX click here.
 You MUST arrive one to two days prior to your surgery date.
-At a designated time during this period you will meet with both Dr. Cassileth and your general surgeon.
+At a designated time during this period you will meet with both the plastic surgeon and your general surgeon.
 This is a great opportunity to go over the details of your procedure.
 Surgical consents will be signed at this time.

 Thanks to you I was able to wear a beautiful low-cut wedding gown and showed off my new boobs!
 We love you for all that you did for me and continue to do for others…Thank you so much!
 (2 years cancer-free!)"